What Are Kegel Exercises?

 One way to find the Kegel muscles is to sit on the toilet and begin urinating.
 Then stop urinating mid-stream.
 The muscles that you use to stop the flow of urine are the Kegel muscles.
 Another way to help locate the Kegel muscles is to insert a finger into the vagina and try to make the muscles around your finger tighter.

 To perform Kegel exercises, you should:

 - Keep your abdominal, thigh, and buttocks muscles relaxed.

 - Hold the muscles until you count to 10.

 - Relax the pelvic floor muscles until you count to 10.

 Do 10 Kegel exercises in the morning, afternoon, and at night.
 They can be done anytime -- while driving or sitting at your desk.
 Women who do Kegel exercises tend to see results in four to six weeks.

 When Should You See a Health Care Professional About Incontinence?

-Talk to your doctor if you still have bladder problems after six weeks.
+Talk to your doctor if you still have bladder problems six weeks after delivery.
 Accidental leaking of urine may mean that you have another medical condition.
 The loss of bladder control should be treated or it can become a long-term problem.